-Want to know how you can help make sure your things get a new home when you declutter?
+Want to know a secret for re-homing your things while you declutter sustainably?
 You’ve got to pretty them up a bit.
-Here are a few things you can do to make your item more desirable to its potential new owners:
+Here are a few actions you can take to make your item more desirable to its potential new owners:

 STEP FOUR: RE-HOME RESPONSIBLY

 I know how appealing it can be to dump bags and boxes of stuff at big box thrift stores.
 The problem is that lots of the stuff we donate doesn’t actually make it onto the shelves. *Insert Homer Simpson’s “D’OH!” here.* According to CBC, only 25% of clothing donations actually gets sold in stores.
 So it seems like despite the warm fuzzy feeling we get with donating our stuff, there’s a very good chance it’ll end up in the landfill anyway.

 We want to be sure that our items are going to find their way into the hands of someone who will value them.
 So here are some tips for how to declutter your stuff without throwing it away or donating it to a thrift store!

 This might involve selling it to a person or a consignment shop, but selling items is one of my favourite ways to declutter – for a few reasons.
 First, it means more money in your pocket to put toward your financial goals.
 Second, if the future owner pays for it, it actually helps them value the item more (and likely take better care of it).
 And third, if you set an expectation that anything you bring into your life, you’ll have to sell one you’re done with it… well, you might think long and hard next time before bringing any new clutter into your home.